 This module provides the students with a fundamental understanding of developing a business strategy for innovation and success, writing a detailed business plan, identifying revenue streams for their business, developing a sound financial plan, business valuation and exit strategies.

-Introduces students to the processes for analysing unstructured textual data in the social media platforms, and the use of social media listening tools for the purpose of gaining insights.
-Students will get hands-on experience on how to collect and prepare data from different social media channels for analysis.
-With this knowledge, the students are able to improve marketing of products and services using best practices.
-Students will also learn to identify authoritative and influential authors as well as brand evangelists, and will be introduced to social network analysis.
+Introduces students to the processes for analysing unstructured textual data on social media platforms.
+Students will learn to collect, prepare and analyse social media data with social media listening tools.
+With this knowledge, students will be able to improve marketing of products and services using best practices.
+They will also learn to use text analytics to discover interesting patterns and gain insights to support decision making as well as to provide recommendations.

 Provides students with skills to act as inquiring and thinking visual communicators in the area of interactive applications.
 It aims to develop a working knowledge of the interaction & visual interface designs.
 Students will learn about interaction design principles, visual design topics like colour theory and screen typography and translate them into visuals and metaphors that will help illuminate the interaction between users and its contents.